Skip to content

 The lesson was about trust calibration.
 At L4 (high trust), the instinct was to ask the AI to "fix the ML tests."
 It would have done it.
 The feature would have shipped and required maintenance forever.
 By dropping to L1 (verify every line), the real problem became visible: the feature itself was wrong.

 That experience is why vibe-check exists.
-Not to predict anything -- just to surface patterns from your git history so you can catch yourself before sinking five hours into the wrong thing.
+It surfaces patterns from your git history so you can catch yourself before sinking five hours into the wrong thing.
+It is the discipline between generation and trust made measurable: generation is cheap, proving the output is worth shipping is the scarce part.

 The Five Core Metrics